 Are you looking to serve scaled images on your WordPress site?

 Beginners often slow down their websites by uploading images without paying attention to their size.
-Serving images that have the correct dimensions will improve your WordPress performance without reducing quality.
+Serving images with the correct dimensions will improve your WordPress performance without reducing quality.

-In this article, we’ll show you how to easily serve scaled images in WordPress.
+In this article, we will show you how to easily serve scaled images in WordPress.

 Why Serve Scaled Images in WordPress?